2ptr/infosec-blog/_posts/2024-05-22-Shroud Devlog 2.md

 likely need to create a new custom hashed function for this, as a full image path is required for creating new threads.

 After I make more process on the above issues I may work towards a DLL format, which I know is significantly less signatured for detection.
 After that I may create some optional user-level persistence payloads to bake in.

+## UPDATE - GetProcAddress Signatured

+Unfortunately, the custom implementation of `GetProcAddress` and `GetModuleHandle` have since been heavily signatured by Defender, and no doubt other EDRs.
+I've taken this time to step back from the project and focus on other things.
+Shroud is pretty easy to use and work on, so if I happen to create a more robust payload I can easily update the source files.
+Maybe I will in the future, maybe not.